INDIANAPOLIS, Ind. -- The accolades flow freely and easily.

 Do the Browns want to roll the dice with the fourth pick with a guy who has legitimate questions?

-Having two outstanding receivers would spread the field, open up things for a running back and help an efficient quarterback such as Brian Hoyer.
-A quarterback selected 26th or in the second or third rounds could be groomed to follow a guy such as Hoyer.
+Having two outstanding receivers would spread the field, open up things for a running back, help an efficient quarterback like Brian Hoyer.
+A quarterback selected 26th or in the second or third rounds could be groomed to follow a guy like Hoyer.

-It might mean something or nothing, but the Browns met or will meet with two quarterbacks expected to be taken later in the draft: Northern Illinois’ Jordan Lynch and Eastern Illinois’ Jimmy Garoppolo.
+It might mean something or nothing, but the Browns met or will meet with two quarterbacks expected to be taken later in the draft: Northern Illinois’s Jordan Lynch and Eastern Illinois’ Jimmy Garoppolo.